 Port Spanning

-To configure a Cisco switch for port spanning, aka mirroring, log into the switch via a serial, telnet, or SSH connection.
+To configure a Cisco switch, such as a Cisco 2950 switch, for port spanning, aka mirroring, log into the switch via a serial, telnet, or SSH connection.
 Then enter privileged mode by entering the enable command.
 Provide the enable secret when prompted for "password".
 Once you are in privileged mode, you can enter configuration mode by entering the config terminal command.

 My_Switch>enable